gmarkall/nbep-7/README.md

 **Author:** Graham Markall, NVIDIA (<gmarkall@nvidia.com>)

-**Date:** 20-Jan-2020
+**Date:** 28-Feb-2020

-**Version:** 0.6
+**Version:** 0.7

-**Contributors**: Thomson Comer, Peter Entschev, John Kirkham, Keith Kraus
+**Contributors**: Thomson Comer, Peter Entschev, John Kirkham, Keith Kraus, Leo Fang

 ## Document status

-This is an initial draft, provided for review and feedback by those in the community with an interest.
-It is possible that significant revisions will be made in order to evolve the proposal towards a complete and finished state.
+This is a complete draft - the specification matches closely the intended implementation, and the prototype implementation is currently being refined towards being ready to make a PR for inclusion in Numba.
 For more information about the status and process see the [Next steps and status](#next-steps-and-status) section.